CU-CSCI3308-Fall2023/VentureVibes/README.md

 ## Vision Statement:

 Empowering personalized travel experiences, our app simplifies vacation planning by crafting tailored itineraries that match individual preferences.
 We aspire to streamline the overwhelming array of options and create memorable, personalized journeys for every traveler, ensuring each person discovers the perfect activities that resonate with their unique personality and desires.
+Unlike TripAdvisor, VentureVibes suggest vacation destinations and activities during their alloted vacation period that users can add to their trip iteneraries.

 ---------------------------------------------

 Technology Stack: Node.js, EJS, HTML, CSS, JavaScript

-Prerequisites to run the application:
+Prerequisites to run the application: N/A for now

-How to run locally:
+How to run locally: N/A for now

-How to run the tests:
+How to run the tests: N/A for now

-Link to the deployed application:
+Link to the deployed application: N/A for now

 ------------------------------------------------
+Team 2, Adventure Squad
+Contributors
-Contributors GitHub Usernames: @maechen, @atruong7-bot, @noro8514, @wenzh96, @emmy-wolf
+Names: Mae Chen, Andrew Truong, Noah Rose, Wenbo Zhang, Emmy Wolf GitHub Usernames: @maechen, @atruong7-bot, @noro8514, @wenzh96, @emmy-wolf
+Emails: mach6290@colorado.edu, antr3219@colorado.edu, noro8514@colorado.edu, wezh6400@colorado.edu, mawo7163@colorado.edu